-This is a passing loop, formerly a station, to the south (and controlled by) Aviemore.
+This is a passing loop, formerly a station, to the south of (and controlled by) Inverness Signalling Centre.

 The station building remains standing, although the timber portion has been lost being replaced by a switchroom.
 The station building is in use as a house.
 Beside this are railway cottages.

 To the east is Kincraig Bridge which replaced Boat of Inch, the former ferry crossing of the River Spey.

 Boat of Garten

 | Dalraddy Loop|

 Duchess of Gordon^s Monument